 The NY Times’ Eric Asimov described a previous vintage of this wine as the “Best American Riesling I’ve ever tasted.”
 An expressive and vibrant wine from the old vines and sloping limestone soils of the famous Argetsinger Vineyard on the southeastern edge of Seneca Lake.
 This is a new release for 2021!

 A powerful and rich, dry Riesling, with waves of seductive minerality and depth of flavor.
 You'll find the typical high acidity and leaner fruit profile of this vineyard site shining through, as well a complexity and agability that can only be compared to Germany's Grosses Gewächs.
-92 Points - Wine Spectator, 91+ points - Wine Advocate, both rated in June, 2021:
+95 points Decatner, 92 Points - Wine Spectator, 91+ points - Wine Advocate, all rated in June, 2021:

 Wine Spectator - 92 points